Australian Lew Hoad playing Wimbledon, 1953

 Few things are more satisfying than an hour on court hitting beautiful baseline shots to your partner.
 Each ball seems more perfect than the last, and soon you feel ready to take on the world.
 Then you play a game……and your world comes crashing down around you.
 What went wrong?

 Unfortunately, its not just the body that reacts to pressure……the tennis part of our brains has an annoying habit of turning to mush just as we need it the most.
 We overthink strategy, select the wrong shots, go for too much or too little, become dispirited and generally tie ourselves up in feeble knots of our own making.
 On a positive note, you’re not alone.
-All professional players suffer nerves, but the very best are the ones who have learned to deal with it.
+All professional players suffer nerves, but the very best are the ones who have learned to deal with them.

 Before we go any further, lets add another factor to the equation: the nature of practice itself.
 We’re on a court with another player who we respect.
 Their time is just as valuable as ours, and we rightly feel obliged to present them with ‘good’ shots.
 Go for a winner too often, and we feel bad as the ball rushes past them or buries itself into the net.
 We apologize and, often as not, resolve not to do that again.
 Practice, as normally carried out, is a highly regulated affair, with enough conventions to give even the inhabitants of Downton Abbey a headache.
 We become masters of the medium pace shot back up the center of the court, served up with a complete lack of passion and purpose.